wkumari/draft-wkumari-dnsop-extended-error/README.md

    The authors wish to thank Geoff Huston and Bob Harold, Carlos M.
-   Martinez, Peter DeVries, George Michelson, Mark Andrews, Ondrej Sury, Edward Lewis, Paul Vixie, Shane Kerr.
+   Martinez, Peter DeVries, George Michelson, Mark Andrews, Ondrej Sury, Edward Lewis, Paul Vixie, Shane Kerr, Loganaden Velvindron.
 They also vaguely remember discussing this with a number of people over the years, but have forgotten who all they were -- if you were one of them, and are not listed, please let us know and we'll acknowledge you.

    I also want to thank the band "Infected Mushroom" for providing a good background soundtrack (and to see if I can get away with this!)